 Whether you decide to work someday for a commercial, not-for-profit, or government enterprise, the chances are greater every day that your work will bring you into contact with native speakers of German.
-Consider this: nearly 120 million Europeans—one quarter of Europe’s population!—are native speakers of German.
+Consider this: around 100 million Europeans — one fifth of the European Union’s population — are native speakers of German.

 In fact, German is one of the ten most commonly spoken languages worldwide.
-Germany is the economic powerhouse of Europe: In 2000, this country (about the size of the state of Montana) claimed 9.9% of the world’s export market—only the United States exported more (12.8%).
+Germany is the economic powerhouse of Europe: In 2013, this country (about the size of the state of Montana) claimed 7.7% of the world’s export market — only China (11.7%) and the United States (8.4%) exported more*.
 Proficiency in German can enhance your career opportunities in international business, foreign service, scholarship and teaching, publishing and journalism, and many other interesting and challenging careers.

 See the Modern Language Association’s brochure Language Study in the Age of Globalization for more reasons to study a language in college!

 “Die Gewalt einer Sprache ist nicht, daß sie das Fremde abweist, sondern daß sie es verschlingt.”

 “The power of a language lies not in spurning the unfamiliar, but in devouring it.”

 — Johann Wolfgang von Goethe

 Fall of the wall